rcassani/castoriscausa/content/posts/hook_systemd_disable_wakeup_from_usb_device.md

 2. That device will be disabled from the wake-up list each time the computers goes to suspension

-3. Create a file `suspend-mouse-fix.service` in `/etc/systemd/system` with this content:
+3. Create a file `suspend-usb-fix.service` in `/etc/systemd/system` with this content:

 		:::bash
 		[Unit]